 In fact, about 75% of doctor, urgent care, and ER visits “are either unnecessary or could be handled safely and effectively over the phone or video,” according to the American Medical Association.

 Still, consumer adoption of telehealth prior to Covid-19 was slow: in July 2019, a JD Power survey found that only about 10% of US residents had replaced a visit to the doctor, urgent care, or hospital with telemedicine services in the 12 months prior.

-Investment in telehealth technologies was strong pre-Covid, despite sluggish patient adoption.
+Investment in telehealth technologies was strong pre-COVID, despite sluggish patient adoption.

-Government entities also took steps to reduce friction for businesses to offer telehealth services.
+Government entities have also taken steps to reduce friction for businesses to offer telehealth services.
 In March 2019, US government officials relaxed privacy restrictions under the Health Insurance Portability and Accountability Act (HIPAA) to allow Apple, Google, and Microsoft to facilitate virtual doctors’ visits through their existing chat and video apps, including FaceTime and Skype.

 The US Food and Drug Administration (FDA) also approved virtual clinical trials to allow for ongoing drug development while facilities are closed down.